-E-mail Etiquette has to do with courtesy.
-Taking the time and paying attention to details so that you are doing your best to think of others.
+Email Etiquette has everything to do with courtesy.
+This means taking the time and paying attention to details so that you are doing your best to think of others.
 Not just yourself or what you are willing to do at any given moment.

-It’s sort of ironic if you think about it.
+It is sort of ironic if you think about it.
 Things can’t get any easier than email and what technology has to offer to make processes and communications smoother.
-But still, I guess it is human nature, to always be looking for that short-cut.
+But still, I guess it is human nature to always be looking for that shortcut.

 Want On or Off a List?

-Over the years I’ve lost count of the number of folks who forgot that they subscribed to my notices on this and other sites.
-That’s why I use double-opt in.
-You’ll get an email asking for you to confirm your desire to get my emails.
-Confirm and you’re in!
-Don’t confirm and you’ll never hear from me.
+This means you’ll get an email asking for you to confirm your desire to get my emails.
+Confirm, and you’re in!
+Don’t confirm, and you’ll never hear from me.

 This is where Whitelisting comes in too.
-I’ve heard from vistors who are “annoyed” because they subscribe and never get added.
+I’ve heard from visitors who are “annoyed” because they subscribe and never get added.
 When I ask if they clicked the link in the confirmation email, they claim to have never received one.
-I then send them the link above and ask that they please try again.
+I then explain how to whitelist my email address so that the subscription confirmation does not get blocked.

-You are subscribed to email updates from Net [email protected]
+You are subscribed to email updates from [website here].

 To stop receiving these emails, you may unsubscribe now.